RoseWall/executive_smach_visualization/rqt_smach/doc/rqt_smach.md

 ![alt text](rqt_smach_3_hover.png)

 When you click on a node, that node will be selected which means the
-border color will change until you select a different node, and it's
+node color will change until you select a different node, and it's
 user data (if any) will be shown in the right hand box.

 ![alt text](/rqt_smach_4_click.png)